spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 />

 ---

 title: Generating Structured Data
-description: Learn how to generate structured data with the AI SDK.
+description: Learn how to generate structured data with the AI SDK
 ---

 # Generating Structured Data